carvel-dev/carvel/content/ytt/docs/latest/ytt-schema.md

 >   enabled: true
 >   external_ip: ""
 > ```
-A configuration _consumer_ may add their own customized data values.
-The data values used are limited to only the values in the schema above, and if supplied, `load_balancer.enabled` must be a `bool`, and `load_balancer.external_ip` must be a `string`.
+A Configuration _Consumer_ may customize these by providing their own data values.
+If supplied, `load_balancer.enabled` must be a `bool`, and `load_balancer.external_ip` must be a `string`.
+No additional data values can be included.

 > `values.yml`
 > ```yaml